My Health Record: PCEHR Independent Advisory Council (PCEHR IAC)

 The PCEHR Independent Advisory Council (PCEHR IAC) was established under the PCEHR Act to advise on the operation and participation in the PCEHR system, clinical, privacy and security matters relating to PCEHR system operations.
 The PCEHR IAC meets at least four times per year.

 Criticism

 Security and privacy concerns have been raised about the platform.
 Originally, participation of the system was to opt-in by each person giving consent, however due to low participation rates, the platform moved to become opt-out instead.
 Each Australian had until 31st of Jan 2019 to opt-out.
 After 31st of Jan 2019, however, any user can delete their My Health Record, as well as restrict access to providers.
 In a life-threatening emergency, certain providers (like hospital emergency departments) can access a patient's My Health Record without being given explicit access.
 There are 13,000 health providers involved, from specialists and general practice doctors to pharmacies and hospitals.

+Additional concerns have been raised around warrant-less law enforcement access to health data.
+The health minister Greg Hunt requested the deletion of advice indicating that police would have access to health record data, before promising a redraft of the legislation to explicitly curtail warrant-less access.

+Additionally cybersecurity audits have remained incomplete.

+Further concerns have surrounded the inappropriate access of health record data.

+Additionally uptake amongst health care providers has remained low with half of all records standing empty, and with poor uptake and usage by health care providers.